Essential Info for Bahrain

 Capital city: Manama (also largest city)

 Neighbouring countries: Bahrain is a small set of islands in the Persian Gulf.
-The King Fahd Causeway is a series of bridges connecting Bahrain to it's closest eastern neighbour, Saudi Arabia.
-Across the Gulf a short distance to the south is Oman, while Iran is further away on the northeastern side of the Gulf.
+The King Fahd Causeway is a series of bridges to the west of Bahrain, connecting it to its closest neighbour, Saudi Arabia.
+Across the Gulf, a short distance to the southeast, is Qatar, while Iran is further away on the northeastern side of the Gulf.

 Major religions: Islam with a Christian minority

 Main languages: Arabic is Bahrain's official language but English is widely spoken

 Money: The Bahraini Dinar (BHD), divided into 1,000 fils.
 Expats will be able to open a local bank account, but the process is stringent and requires extensive documentation and paperwork.
 ATMs are widely available in most parts of Bahrain.

 Tipping: Restaurants in Bahrain generally include service charges in the bill.
 Additional tipping is not expected but will nonetheless be appreciated.
 Ten percent is usually appropriate.